syedjafer/makereading-post-backups/clasai2tf000408jr40q6h85i.md

 ### How the list is built internally?

-Python lists are internally built on top of Arrays using C. Specifically, they are dynamic arrays with exponential over-allocation.
+Python lists are internally built on top of Arrays using C. Specifically, they are **dynamic arrays** with exponential over-allocation.
 Python’s lists are really variable-length arrays.
 The implementation uses a contiguous array of references to other objects and keeps a pointer to this array and the array’s length in a list head structure.

 When items are appended or inserted, the array of references is resized.
 Some cleverness is applied to repeatedly improve appending items' performance; when the array must be grown, some extra space is allocated so the next few times don’t require an actual resize.

-> To know more about how the memory allocation happens in the dynamic array for python list, please check out this http://www.laurentluce.com/posts/python-list-implementation/
+> 💡 To know more about how the memory allocation happens in the dynamic array for python list, please check out this http://www.laurentluce.com/posts/python-list-implementation/

 ### Declaration